Prefect of Saint Pierre and Miquelon

 The Prefect of Saint Pierre and Miquelon is the local representative of the President of France in Saint Pierre and Miquelon, and in effect the governor or executive officer of the territory.
 The Prefect was called Governor until 1976.

 Overview

 Throughout the history of Saint-Pierre and Miquelon, there has been a variety of representation, from governors to administrators.

 The Prefect at the Préfecture or Governor's Offices are located at Place du Lieutenant-Colonel Pigeaud.
 The buildings consist of a three-storey building with a two-storey annex.
 It is located in the area known as Church Square in Saint-Pierre.

 Le Cabinet du Préfet

-A cabinet, made up of civil servants - not politicians - under the authority of the Prefect and responsible for the services of the Préfecture of Saint Pierre and Miquelon.
+The Cabinet du Préfet is a cabinet, made up of civil servants - not politicians - under the authority of the Prefect and responsible for the services of the Préfecture of Saint Pierre and Miquelon.
 The Préfecture has its own internal services.
 It also has under its authority the decentralised services of the French government ministries.